daddevv/TypingTowers/README.md

 - Pre-game setup lets you choose a character and difficulty, shows a quick tutorial and typing test, then prompts for mode selection.
 - Letter unlock order and costs documented (see `docs/LETTER_UNLOCKS.md`).
  - Letters can now be unlocked in-game using King's Points, expanding each building's word pool.
  - Tech trees are defined in YAML under `data/trees/` (see `letters_basic.yaml`).
+They are loaded at runtime via a Go parser that builds an in-memory graph and verifies all prerequisites.

 ## Tech Tree YAML

 Tech tree files live in `data/trees/` and describe upgrade nodes.
 The example `letters_basic.yaml` shows the schema with fields for `type`, `cost`, `effects` and `prereqs`.
+The `LoadTechTree` function parses these YAML files and returns a validated in-memory graph.

 ---